 - request a confirmation as to whether and why our firm processes your personal data, and to obtain a copy of this data,

-- require the firm to correct inaccurate or incomplete data,
+- request the firm to correct inaccurate or incomplete data,

-- request the deletion of personal data or that processing be stopped, for example, if personal data is no longer required for the specified processing purposes,
+- request the deletion of personal data, restriction of processing of personal data or that such processing be stopped, for example, if personal data is no longer necessary for the specified processing purposes,

 If you believe the firm has not observed your privacy rights, you may file a complaint with the Office for Personal Data Protection of the Slovak Republic.